South Korea: Thousands protest for and against Yoon's arrest – DW – 01/05/2025

 Higher officials of the security service ignored summonses on Saturday from police, who planned to question them over Friday's events.

-They are currently weighing charges of rebellion after Yoon briefly imposed martial law on December 3 which was then overturned within hours.
+They are currently weighing charges of rebellion after Yoon briefly imposed martial law on December 3, an order which was overturned within hours.

-Meanwhile Yoon's lawyers have challenged the detention and search warrants, relying on a law that protects locations which may have military secrets from search without the consent of the person in charge, i.e. Yoon.
+Meanwhile, Yoon's lawyers have challenged the detention and search warrants, relying on a law that protects locations which may have military secrets from search without the consent of the person in charge — in this case, Yoon.

 They also argue that anti-corruption officers do not have the authority to investigate Yoon's rebellion charges and police officers do not have the authority to assist his arrest.